Admission Policies - Undergraduate Programs

 Transfer students and students with dual enrollment credit must have official complete transcripts sent by the registrar of each institution previously attended.
 Registration may be restricted for students failing to provide an official transcript.

 ACT/SAT/CLT Scores: Entering freshmen must submit either ACT, SAT, or CLT scores as entrance examinations.
 Scores notated on a transcript cannot be considered official, so scores must be sent directly from ACT or SAT.
 Transfer students with fewer than 14 hours of credit must also submit these scores.

 The ACT/SAT/CLT examinations are administered nationally at testing centers at high schools and colleges multiple times during the school year; dates and locations are listed on the ACT/SAT/CLT Web sites.
 Students who wish to apply for scholarships should take the ACT/SAT/CLT at one of the earlier test dates.
 Information and application for the exams may be obtained from high school guidance counselors or principals, or on-line from ACT/SAT/CLT.

-Dual Enrollment Credit: Dual enrollment is defined as simultaneous enrollment at the secondary (high school) and collegiate level.
+Concurrent Enrollment Credit: Concurrent enrollment is defined as enrollment in a course that simultaneously counts as credit at both the high school and college levels.
+Students who attend a high school that formed a Memorandum of Understanding (MOU) with Harding University are eligible to receive this type of credit from Harding.
 High school students must request official transcripts be sent from each institution (high school and college) attended.